Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 2. Use visuals, but optimise them!

+Articles with visuals were found to get 94% more views than those with no visuals.
+But using non-optimized media, especially if your hosting plan is very basic, means longer loading times.
 If a website takes more than a second to load, your visitors could be up to 32% more likely to simply leave.
-To avoid this:

-Outsource hosting/delivery of your media with CloudFlare CDN
+- Outsource hosting/delivery of your media with a Content Delivery Network like Cloudflare.

 3. Choose a drag-and-drop website builder

-If you’re looking to create a new website, or improve your website design, then Zyro is a great option for quickly and eaisly creating a professional looking site.
+If you’re looking to create a new website, or improve your website design, then a website builder is a great option for quickly and easily creating a professional looking site.
+If you’re looking to create an eCommerce website to sell online, we recommend Shopify.
+Check out this review for more information.

 4. Consider using sales funnels